JuliaLang/www.julialang.org/jsoc/gsoc/juliamanifolds.md

-# JuliaStats Projects – Summer of Code
+# JuliaManifolds Projects – Summer of Code

 [JuliaManifolds](https://github.com/JuliaManifolds) is an organization dedicated to providing packages relying on geometric methods for optimization and statistics in Julia.